sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning

 **Today's Progress**: Watched some more shorts, learned about using constants, arrays and command-line arguments in C. Started planing my code for the first problem of Pset2.
 Cryptography!
 Love this.

+### Day 8: August 30, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress & Thoughts:** I don't know why today I've been anxious all day, might be because I didn't get enough sleep and therefore wasn't as productive.
+Trying to continue with Pset2 wasn't very wise.
+I spent a lot of time thinking about how to solve it before watching the walkthrough but finally gave in and now I understand that the problem is much more complex than I was making it xD At least now I have a better direction on how to solve it.